pragmatic-objects/site/_chapters/015_sql_objects_secret.md

 >
 > [www.martinfowler.com](https://www.martinfowler.com/eaaCatalog/activeRecord.html)

 Take a close look, how much the root "data" is met there.
 The pattern is deeply data-centric.
 There can be different [opinions](https://www.yegor256.com/2016/07/26/active-record.html) on that matter, but personally, I don't yet claim it wrong.
 As I stated in my previous posts, there should be a strict line between data and objects --- [what is virtue for code, is flaw for data, and vice versa](010_objects_and_data.html#objects-vs-data).
-Actve Record, as a part of the data world, is designed to expose the data:
+Active Record, as a part of the data world, is designed to expose the data:

 ```java
 PostAR post = new PostAR();